ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-kic-use-cases/README.md

 ## References

-All use cases was copied from [this repo](https://github.com/f5devcentral/NGINX-Ingress-Controller-Lab/tree/main/labs) with some adjustment.
+All use cases was copied from [f5devcentral repo](https://github.com/f5devcentral/NGINX-Ingress-Controller-Lab/tree/main/labs) with some adjustment.
 </br>